grapajaneedi/simple-crud-laravel-project/readme.md

 ## Usage

 1. Access the application in your web browser `http://localhost`.
-2. Navigate to the "Add Book" page to add new books to the list.
+2. Click on the "Add Book" button to add new books to the list.
 3. Use the "Delete" button to remove a book from the list.
 4. Click on the "Edit" button to change an author's name.
 5. Click on the table headers "Title" or "Author" to sort the list.
 6. Use the search bar to search for books by title or author.
-7. To export the list, click on the "Export" button and choose the desired format (CSV or XML).
+7. To export the list, click on the "Export CSV" or "Export XML" button and choose either Title and Author, Title only or Author only.

 ## Folder Structure